lounissi1/Portfolio/README.md

-Repository containing portfolio of Data science projects completed by me for academic, self learning, and hobby purposes.
-My other work is under confidentiality.
+Repository containing portfolio of Data science projects completed by me for academic, self learning.
+Projects from work are under confidentiality I've put just an overview .